ionos-cloud/ionosctl/docs/subcommands/CLI Setup/login.md

 ## Description

 Use this command to authenticate.
-You can use  `--user` and `--password` flags or you can use  `--token` flag to set the credentials.
+You can either use the interactive mode, or you can use "--user" and "--password" flags or "--token" flag to set the credentials.

-By default, the user data after running this command will be saved in:

-* macOS: `${HOME}/Library/Application Support/ionosctl/config.json`
-* Linux: `${XDG_CONFIG_HOME}/ionosctl/config.json`
-* Windows: `%APPDATA%\ionosctl\config.json`.
+If using username & password, this command will generate a JWT token which will be saved in the config file.
+Please safeguard your token.

-You can use another configuration file for authentication with the `--config` global option.
+The config file, by default, will be created at /home/avirtopeanu/.config/ionosctl/config.json.
+You can use another configuration file for authentication with the "--config" global option.

-Note: The IONOS Cloud CLI supports also authentication with environment variables: $IONOS_USERNAME, $IONOS_PASSWORD or $IONOS_TOKEN.
+Note: The IONOS Cloud CLI supports also authentication with environment variables: $IONOS_USERNAME, $IONOS_PASSWORD or $IONOS_TOKEN, these override the config file token.

 ## Options